 4.5 Are individuals employed outside of the residential setting?
 Expectation: Individuals have the option to seek and gain competitive employment in the community.
-Related Questions: How does the residential setting support/accommmodate individuals who wish to pursue competitive employment in the communit :y?
+Related Questions: How does the residential setting support/accommmodate individuals who wish to pursue competitive employment in the communit y?

 5.0 RESPECT, RIGHTS, AND CHOICE 5.1 Are individuals given the option to keep/control their own resources?
 Expectation: Individuals have the option to keep their own money and to control their own finances/resources.
 Related Questions: Do individuals have the option of having personal bank accounts?
+How do individuals access their personal funds?
+How does the residential setting ensure individuals understand they are not required to sign over their personal resources to the provider?
+Do individuals have the option of having personal bank accounts?
 YES How do individuals access their personal funds?
+Expectation: Individuals have the option to keep their own money and to control their own finances/resources.
+Related Questions: Do individuals have the option of having personal bank accounts?
+How do individuals access their personal funds?
 How does the residential setting ensure individuals understand they are not required to sign over their personal resources to the provider?
-If the residential setting is representative payee, are individuals included in the decision making related to finances as they are able? ∐ YES 5.2 Are individuals provided appropriate information/resources on how to file an anonymous complaint?
+If the residential setting is representative payee, are individuals included in the decision making related to finances as they are able?
+Are individuals provided appropriate information/resources on how to file an anonymous complaint?
+Expectation: Information is available to individuals on how to file an anonymous complaint.
+Telephone numbers for the Decentrol.
+Long-Term Care Ombudsman and other regulating bodies, and information for reporting Abuse, N posted in a common area of the residential setting.
+Related Questions: If the residential setting is representative payee, are individuals included in the decision making related to finances as ∏ YES 5.2 Are individuals provided appropriate information/resources on how to file an anonymous complaint?
 Expectation: Information is available to individuals on how to file an anonymous complaint.
 Telephone numbers for the De Environmental Control, Long-Term Care Ombudsman and other regulating bodies, and information for reporting Abuse, N posted in a common area of the residential setting. - Related Questions: How does the residential setting make information about how to register an anonymous complaint available to individuals?
 Is information about filing complaints posted in obvious and accessible areas?
 YES